jan-kolarik/jan-kolarik.github.io/content/about.md

 Recently, I've entered the world of open source as a developer, which has been my dream for a long time.

 I have experience mainly with C++, C# and Python languages and I love applying test-driven development principles in my projects wherever it's possible.
-Currently I am also discovering the beauties of Rust.
+Currently I am also discovering the beauties of Rust and delving into Kubernetes technology.